rahamanatiq/Pong-Game/README.md

 (d) An image (bg) of an arcade pong machine is used as a background, providing a nostalgic feel.

 [3] Audio Elements:
- - PaddleSound for paddle hits.
+ - Paddle sound for paddle hits.
- - WallSound for wall bounces.
+ - Wall sound for wall bounces.
- - LossSound for scoring or game over events.
+ - Loss sound for scoring or game over events.